0xdmtry/eigen-graph/README.md

   More" / "Show Less" control allows for the smooth expansion and collapse of the grid, ensuring a clean and manageable layout.
 * **Global State Integration:** The panel is connected to a global `TokenContext`.
 Each `TokenCard` is interactive;
   clicking a card updates the application's state by setting the selected token.
-This state change is immediately reflected in the URL path (e.g., `/EIGEN`), and the currently active `TokenCard` is visually highlighted.
+The currently active `TokenCard` is visually highlighted.

 #### Token Autocomplete